 Biofilms and Infection video featuring Dr. Rachel Fresco on Usage Protocols for Biocidin and the Comprehensive Cleansing Program.

 Is it possible that the good guy, friendly biofilms can be "brought to the dark side," and go from good to pathogenic?
-We think this is certainly possible, particularly in chronic illness, and especially in the theory of "Pleomorphism."
-Pleomorphists believe that internal microorganisms can change from avirulent, benign forms into a potentially virulent, pathogenic, forms."
+It is a possible theory in "Pleomorphism."
+Pleomorphists believe that internal microorganisms can change from being avirulent, benign forms into a potentially virulent, pathogenic, forms."
 Click for article and reference.
 The goal then, is to re-establish the healthy balance and symbiotic relationship.

 Think of it this way: When you are healthy, your body exists as a balanced series of communities of human cells carrying thousands of species of organisms that help you and one another survive.
-When you begin to kill off these species, especially with toxic chemicals like antibiotics, they will in effect fight back to survive, turning against the host or one another in chronic disease.
+When you begin to kill off these species, especially with toxic chemicals like antibiotics, Pleomorphists think they will fight back to survive, turning against the host or one another in chronic disease.